udo-munk/z80pack/doc/README-asm.txt

-INCLUDE <filename>      - include another source file PRINT   <'string'>      - print string to stdout in pass one
+INCLUDE <filename>      - include another source file PRINT   <'string'>      - print string to stdout in pass one .8080                   - switch to 8080 instruction set .Z80                    - switch to Z80 instruction set

 Operator precedence for the node based parser from Didier Derny: